-The on- and off-balance sheet loan portfolio volume, net of provisions, stood at EUR 4.4 billion at year-end 2017.
-Due to the sale of the banks in Nicaragua and El Salvador and negative currency effects, client exposures remained stable in comparison with 2016 despite portfolio growth.
-At EUR 638 million, the volume of off-balance sheet items is limited, which reflects the focus of our business model on small and medium-sized business clients.
-Of this amount, 67% consisted of credit commitments with immediate right of cancellation.
+The on- and off-balance sheet loan portfolio volume, net of provisions, stood at EUR 4.9 billion at year-end 2018.
+At EUR 648 million, the volume of off-balance sheet items is limited, which reflects the focus of our business model on small and medium-sized business clients.
+Of this amount, 69% consisted of credit commitments with immediate right of cancellation.